 In-country Movement: The law requires internal passports and residency permits.
-Persons residing or working without residency permits face forcible removal to their place of registration.
+Persons residing or working without residency permits faced forcible removal to their place of registration.
 A requirement for a border permit remained in effect for all foreigners wishing to travel to border areas.
 The law provides for internal exile, requiring persons to reside in a certain area for a fixed term of two to five years.

 Foreign Travel: The government continued to bar certain citizens from departing under its Law on Migration.
 The law states that citizens may be denied exit from the country “if their exit contravenes” national security.

-The NGO Prove They Are Alive! reported that any of the country’s law enforcement bodies can initiate a travel ban on a citizen and that travelers in various categories may be denied departure, including young men obliged to perform military service; persons facing criminal and civil charges or under probationary sentence; relatives of persons reportedly convicted and imprisoned for the 2002 alleged assassination or coup attempt; as well as journalists, civil society activists, and their family members.
-The group estimated that 20,000 individuals were subject to a travel ban based on political grounds.
+The NGO Prove They Are Alive! reported that any of the country’s law enforcement bodies may impose a travel ban on a citizen and that travelers in various categories may be denied departure, including young men obliged to perform military service; relatives of persons reportedly convicted and imprisoned for the 2002 alleged assassination or coup attempt; as well as journalists, civil society activists, and their family members.
+The group estimated that 20,000 individuals were subject to travel bans on political grounds.